Covid 19 coronavirus: Parking fees in Rotorua CBD 'penalising' local businesses says petition

 "I support free parking now that Rotorua needs to have life breathed into it after the lockdown.
 Any sensible person would figure out that free parking would be a good way to get our town pumping again.
 Even just a short trial would be a good starting point."

 "One hour free parking is all that is needed.
-Get rid of the machines, if anything, bring back coin meters - it was a ghost town before lockdown, worse now ... ghosts don't even want to be there."
+Get rid of the machines, if anything, bring back coin meters - it was a ghost town before lockdown, worse now.
+Ghosts don't even want to be there."